Online tools for cleaning up sites

 2. Groundwater using MTCA Method B.

 These cleanup levels protect against harm from direct contact with soil.
-They also protect against harm from vapor inhalation and from petroleum leaching into groundwater and drinking water.
+They also protect against harm from petroleum leaching into groundwater and drinking water.
+Please visit our Vapor Intrusion page for information on evaluating the vapor pathway.

 Additional help for these workbooks

 If you're new to the workbooks, check out the user's guide first.
-It answers questions, shows how to use the workbooks, and helps you understand your results: Workbook tools for calculating soil and ground water cleanup levels under the Model Toxics Control Act Cleanup Regulation: users guide 11.1.
+It answers questions, shows how to use the workbooks, and helps you understand your results: Workbook tools for calculating soil and groundwater cleanup levels under the Model Toxics Control Act Cleanup Regulation: users guide 12.0 (Nov.
+2023).

-Troubleshooting Excel compatibility helps address common problems when using different versions of Excel.
+Troubleshooting Excel compatibility associated with the MTCASGL 12.0 Excel workbook helps address common problems when using different versions of Excel.

 Natural attenuation of petroleum contaminated groundwater